-Stafford Borough has been identified by the Environment Agency as falling within an area of serious water stress819.
+Stafford Borough has been identified by the Environment Agency as falling within an area of serious water stress89.
 As the population continues to grow and the climate continues to change, it is likely that this problem will worsen.
 Ensuring everybody has access to an adequate water supply, particularly during heatwaves and droughts, requires the implementation of water saving measures, as well as the behaviour change of consumers.

-How Can You Conserve Water?
+How Will we Conserve Water in Stafford Borough?